google/fonts/CONTRIBUTING.md

-# Google Fonts Contribution Requirements
+# Contribute to Google Fonts

+## Feedback

+If you have any feedback on Google Fonts API, directory, or the fonts themselves, please create an issue at [github.com/google/fonts/issues](http://github.com/google/fonts/issues)

 ## New Families

-If you would like to include a new font family in the Google Fonts collection we'll be very happy to include it, if it also meets the following criteria:
+If you would like to include a new font family in the Google Fonts collection, we'll be happy to include it if it meets the following criteria:

 * The typeface design is original, or a legitimate revival of a design in the public domain, and of good quality.
 The Google Design team curates the overall Google Fonts collection and decides if fonts are of good quality.
 You can get general reviews of your project from the wider international type community during development by posting review requests in the [googlefonts-discuss](https://groups.google.com/forum/#!forum/googlefonts-discuss) group, and the [typedrawers](http://typedrawers.com/categories/critiques%E2%80%94type-design) review forum.
 * The project is licensed under the [SIL Open Font License v1.1](http://scripts.sil.org/OFL), with no Reserved Font Name ([why](https://github.com/simoncozens/silson/issues/1))